tensorflow/tfjs-core/README.md

 > Chrome 62.0.3202 (Mac OS X 10.12.6): Executed 28 of 1891 (skipped 1863) SUCCESS (6.914 secs / 0.634 secs)
 ```

-To run a the tests once and exit the karma process (helpful on Windows):
+To run the tests once and exit the karma process (helpful on Windows):

 ```bash
 $ yarn test --single-run'